Istaravhshan

 Giant Lenin Bust

 The large bust of Lenin stands outside of Istaravshan on the road to Khujand, nearby the Obanbori Dahanasoy Reservoir.
-You can still climb up the hill and have your picture taken with the glorious dictator’s bust.
+You can still climb up the more than 300 stairs leading to the hill and have your picture taken with the glorious dictator’s bust or the reservoir behind it.

 Istaravshan Lenin